Partners, providers, and progress

 Here for the Long Haul

-For 20 years, the Northland Foundation has been at the forefront of early care and education in Northeast Minnesota, affording us and our many regional early childhood, economic development, and community partners with an inside view of the pain points.
+For 20 years, the Northland Foundation has been at the forefront of early care and education in northeastern Minnesota, affording us and our early childhood, economic development, and community partners with an inside view of the pain points.
 It has been a race of two steps forward, one step back, gaining new child care slots here, losing a center here or several family providers there.
-Nevertheless, we persist.
+Still, we persist.

-As Gruba asserts, the system is in perpetual struggle mode.
+As Gruba asserts, child care is in perpetual struggle mode.
 Providers perform an essential service but profitability proves elusive.
 Families can’t find care; some are on years-long waiting lists trying to time pregnancies to coincide with an opening.
 Strides have been in educating stakeholders the seriousness of it, yet critical shifts in public policy and widespread private-sector support have not gained a permanent foothold.

-Although the system is imperfect, progress is possible!
-The Northland Foundation’s comprehensive approach to supporting childcare providers has positively impacted two-thirds of northeast Minnesota’s 357 licensed programs, while building on quality of care with training and quality rating initiatives.
+Although the system is imperfect, progress is possible.
+The Northland Foundation’s comprehensive approach has positively impacted two-thirds of northeastern Minnesota’s 357 licensed programs, while building on quality of care with training and quality rating initiatives.
 That the shortage of child care is slightly less than it was three years ago is a testament to the people and partners who are working the problem from every angle.

 Six Strategies on Tap